Quick Answer

 Compared to other data warehousing software, Snowflake is positioned at the premium price point.

 Snowflake is a cloud-native data warehousing platform that operates on a fully consumption-based pricing model.
 Unlike traditional data warehouses, Snowflake separates compute and storage, allowing organizations to scale each independently.
-The platform runs on AWS, Azure, and Google Cloud, and charges through a credit-based system where costs depend on your chosen edition (Standard, Enterprise, Business Critical, or VPS), cloud provider, and region.
+The platform runs on AWS, Azure, and Google Cloud, and charges through a credit-based system where costs depend on your chosen edition (Standard at ~$2/credit, Enterprise at ~$3/credit, Business Critical at ~$4/credit, or VPS with custom pricing), cloud provider, and region.

 All Snowflake Plans & Pricing